rajdee/redux-in-russian/docs/recipes/ServerRendering.md

 For our simplistic example, coercing our input into a number is sufficiently secure.
 If you're handling more complex input, such as freeform text, then you should run that input through an appropriate sanitization function, such as [validator.js](https://www.npmjs.com/package/validator).

 Furthermore, you can add additional layers of security by sanitizing your state output. `JSON.stringify` can be subject to script injections.
 To counter this, you can scrub the JSON string of HTML tags and other dangerous characters.
-This can be done with either a simple text replacement on the string or via more sophisticated libraries such as [serialize-javascript](https://github.com/yahoo/serialize-javascript).
+This can be done with either a simple text replacement on the string, e.g. `JSON.stringify(state).replace(/</g, '\\u003c')`, or via more sophisticated libraries such as [serialize-javascript](https://github.com/yahoo/serialize-javascript).

 ## Next Steps